 To a lot of people this might seem as if this could be one of the worst things that could ever happen to a person.
 I however look at it differently.
 Yes, it is difficult, but I would not want to change anything that has happened to me.
 If someone was to say – “I can take it all away as if it never happened”, I would say, “No thanks, everything that happened was perfect for me, and I wouldn’t want to change a thing”.

 I have seen a different side of life that I feel fortunate to have experienced.
 It has taught me compassion, tolerance and understanding.
 This can only serve me well in the future.

 My interest in spirituality

-In 2005 I began to travel my own path without any sort of formal spiritual teaching or spiritual support whatsoever.
+In 2005, I began to travel my own path without any sort of formal spiritual teaching or spiritual support whatsoever.
 During this time, I had many profound and beautiful experiences which kept me moving forward.

-Thanks for listening,
+Thank you for listening,